HL7/cqf-recommendations/pages/documentation-approach.md

 The Forms Description in a computable guideline describes user interactions and uses both the Data Elements and Clinical Logic.
 The artifacts at this level are represented in FHIR using the following resources:

 * Questionnaire
+* PlanDefinition

 Expressing the forms description for a guideline provides a more complete description of the recommendations in a guideline; roughly, the presentation tier in a traditional 3-tier architecture.
+This level involves specifying a conceptual description of the processes involved, as well as the user-interfaces that capture the user's interactions with the system.

 ## Methods of Implementation

-This implementation guide defines three (3) methods of implementation that broadly describe different approaches to moving from the computable representation (L3) of guideline content to the executable representation (L4):
+With these computable artifacts, there are three (3) methods of implementation that broadly describe different approaches to moving from the computable representation (L3) of guideline content to the executable representation (L4):

 <div>
   <img src="assets/images/methods-of-implementation.png" alt="Methods of Implementation"/>